-51. The Authority's revenue reserves available to cover investment losses in a worst-case scenario are forecast to be £14.02 million on 31st March 2021.
-In order that no more than 40% of available reserves will be put at risk in the case of a single default, the maximum that will be lent to any one organisation (other than the UK Government) will be £10.0 million.
+54. The Authority's revenue reserves available to cover investment losses in a worst-case scenario are forecast to be £18.7 million on 31st March 2021.
+The maximum that will be lent to any one organisation (other than the UK Government) will be £10.0 million.
+This figure is constantly under review to assess risk in the case of a single default.
 A group of banks under the same ownership will be treated as a single organisation for limit purposes.
 Limits will also be placed on fund managers, investments in brokers' nominee accounts, foreign countries and industry sectors as below.
 Investments in pooled funds and multilateral development banks do not count against the limit for any single foreign country, since the risk is diversified over many countries.